thomassuedbroecker/library-app-kubernetes/README.md

 Remember your registry namespace with **bx cr namespace-list**.

+### 5.1 Create Docker image and upload to image registry

 1. **Build the docker images locally.** Replace **<region>** with the IBM Cloud region you are using and **<namespace>** with the name of your namespace.
     ```
     docker build -t registry.<region>.bluemix.net/<namespace>/library-server:v1 ./library-server-java